Volcanoes Closest to Reykjavik

 Did you know that some of Iceland's most notorious volcanoes are just a short drive away from Reykjavik?
 While they are not located near the city, a two to three-hour road trip will take you to Eyjafjallajökull, Katla, and Hekla.

 Eyjafjallajökull is the infamous volcano that caused a disruptive ash cloud in 2010, but it has been quiet since then.
 Its neighbouring volcano, Katla, usually awakens after Eyjafjallajökull's eruptions, but it has been mostly silent.
-Located beneath Iceland's largest glacier, Mýrdalsjökull, the last significant eruption was in 1918, and a 2017 event might have taken place beneath the glacier.
+Located beneath one of Iceland's largest glaciers, Mýrdalsjökull, the last significant eruption was in 1918.

 Hekla, located north of Eyjafjallajökull and further inland, is known for its explosive eruptions that shoot vast quantities of ash into the atmosphere and over the surrounding landscape.
 Despite its unpredictable and volatile nature, it has become a popular hiking destination since its last eruption in 2000.